 How to claim if you booked with the airline direct…

-on credit card
+- on credit card

 If you have booked your flight with a credit card and it was of a value over £100, speak to your credit card provider as you may be able to make a claim under Section 75 of the Consumer Credit Act 1974.
 This makes your credit card provider equally liable for your loss along with the bankrupt flight provider.
 It’s also worth checking whether your travel insurance policy includes scheduled airline failure insurance (SAFI) cover.

-on debit card
+- on debit card

 Claiming a refund for a debit card booking is a bit trickier than if you used your credit card.
-Oddly maybe, if your current account had slipped into its overdraft when you paid for your flight, then it may be deemed to have been ‘bought on credit’ and covered by Section 75 of the Consumer Credit Act 1974 – that is, as long as your purchase was, in the same way, more than £100 – and less than £30,000.
+If your current account had slipped into its overdraft when you paid for your flight, then it may be deemed to have been ‘bought on credit’ and covered by Section 75 of the Consumer Credit Act 1974 – that is, as long as your purchase was, in the same way, more than £100 – and less than £30,000.

 If you were sensibly in the black when you booked, you could get the money back for your flight using ‘chargeback’.
-This is a system used by Visa, Maestro, Mastercard and American Express (yes, on debit as well as credit cards) – just as long as you have proof of purchase.
+This is a system used by Visa, Maestro, Mastercard and American Express (on debit as well as credit cards) – just as long as you have proof of purchase.

 - if you booked online with Skyscanner, or a travel agent

 If you booked a flight-only deal through a travel agent, you may be covered by the ATOL (Air Travel Organiser’s Licence) scheme.
-BUT not all flight-only deals are.
-You will be covered if: the agent is ATOL-protected; or you received an official ATOL receipt upon payment.
+But not all flight-only deals are.
+You will be covered if the agent is ATOL-protected or you received an official ATOL receipt upon payment.

-If your flights were part of a package holiday
+- if your flights were part of a package holiday

 How to make a claim with ATOL